-UPDATE 1-POSCO Q2 profit jumps 44 pct from year ago on improved profit margins
+UPDATE 2-POSCO Q2 profit jumps 44 pct from year ago on improved profit margins

 Operating margins for the quarter were at 6.6 percent versus 5.3 percent during the year ago period, POSCO reported.
 Revenue rose 16.2 percent from a year ago to 14.9 trillion won.

-China's steel rebar futures have climbed about 36 percent so far this year, at one point rising to their highest since December 2013, buoyed by economic growth in the world's top steel producer and Beijing's efforts to reduce a supply glut.
+China's steel rebar futures have climbed about 36 percent so far this year buoyed by economic growth in the world's top steel producer and Beijing's efforts to reduce a supply glut.

 But rising raw material prices cut into POSCO's profit margins during the second quarter versus the prior quarter.
 Coking coal prices climbed after a cyclone in Australia disrupted rail lines carrying supplies from mines to ports earlier this year.